PotLock/docs/user-guides/planning-a-pot/README.md

 While you may have projects in mind.
 Most often you need to personally have outreach with prospective projects that you want in the round.
 This also gives an opportunity for your team to set up communications and also add them to the cohort chat and provide direct support.
 Ultimately you want to have projects that are not only aligned with your objectives for the round, but are engaged and incentivized enough to onboard more donors..

 Be clear about your eligibility requirements.
-Examples from [Gitcoin Eligibility](https://docs.google.com/document/d/1I4U3RA-q9ZW_Mtlz-EiFtj4YZTkPEwebQSKbEZlCfdY/edit#heading=h.kl4qenhpok7z), [General Potlock Public Goods Guidelines](https://potlock.org/project-guidelines), and [NEAR Retroactive Builders Round](https://www.potlock.org/retro-guidelines).
+Examples from [Gitcoin Eligibility](https://docs.google.com/document/d/1I4U3RA-q9ZW_Mtlz-EiFtj4YZTkPEwebQSKbEZlCfdY/edit#heading=h.kl4qenhpok7z), [General POTLOCK Public Goods Guidelines](https://potlock.org/project-guidelines), and [NEAR Retroactive Builders Round](https://www.potlock.org/retro-guidelines).

 Really envision the type of project you want in your ecosystem, the level of your team, whether estimated funding amount targets on average warrant the caliber team you are looking for, and whether these projects can onboard their community into the ecosystem.
 Gitcoin has a good example of this [https://www.gitcoin.co/blog/identifying-high-potential-grantees](https://www.gitcoin.co/blog/identifying-high-potential-grantees)&#x20;